PaolaVlsc/QualityAssurance_UnitTesting_SalaryLibManagementProject/README.md

 ### SalaryLibUnitTests

-### Overview
+### Overview SalaryLibUnitTests.cs

-This repository contains a series of unit tests for the "Salary Lib" library.
-The "Salary Lib" library is designed to calculate salary-related information for employees based on various parameters such as qualifications, experience, and personal details.
+Contains a series of unit tests for the "Salary Lib" library.

 ### Testing the "Salary Lib" Library